|

 “No, I don’t.
 Rock cutting is for bozos.
 This is an energy source.
 It provides unlimited power.”

 Mr. Burton squinted down at Fyodor through fleshy eye slits.
 His eyes flashed with frustration.
 “Fy, keep this up and I’ll have to give you a zero,” he said.
-“Now, is it a rock or is it an unlimited energy source?”
+“Now, is it a rock or is it a source of unlimited power?”

 Fyodor held his teacher’s gaze.
-After a long moment, Fyodor plucked the cube from the table and strode down the aisles of exhibits in the gymnasium.
-He approached Chris Cleatus, who was demonstrating to a large crowd how a gas-powered go-kart works.
-Since the fair was inside the school, the go-kart had been emptied of fuel for safety reasons.
+After a long moment, he plucked the cube from the table and strode down the aisles of exhibits.
+He approached Tim Cleatus, who was demonstrating to a large crowd how a gas-powered go-kart works.

-Fyodor cut through the crowd, approached the go-kart, and ripped a wire from the engine.
+Fyodor pushed Tim aside, cut through the crowd, and ripped a wire from the go-kart’s engine.

 Fyodor turned to face Mr. Burton at the far end of the gymnasium.
 Everyone watched.
 Fyodor held the wire up in the air in one hand and the Onyx Sun in the other.
 As he brought his hands together, a blue bolt of electricity arced from the cube to the wire.
-The wire leapt toward the cube and stuck to its side as if magnetically attracted.
+The wire leapt toward the cube like it was a magnet and stuck to its side.
 Fyodor reached down and pressed the ignition button.

-The go-kart engine raced to life.
-Its loud roaring boomed through the gymnasium.
+The go-kart engine roared to life.
 People stepped back.
-Chris Cletus stopped in his tracks.
-Mr. Burton let his tablet fall to his side.
-His mouth was wide open.
+Tim Cleatus stopped in his tracks.
+Mr. Burton let the tablet fall to his side, his mouth wide open.

-“It is an unlimited energy source,” Fyodor said.
-He stared at all the people staring back at him.
+“It is a source of unlimited power,” Fyodor said.
+He stared at the crowd staring back at him.
 Then, he shrugged.
-Fyodor hopped into the go-kart, revved the engine, and raced out of the gym through the open exit doors that emptied onto the parking lot.
-All he left behind was blue tire smoke and open mouths.
+Fyodor hopped into the go-kart, revved the engine, and raced toward the back of the gymnasium.
+Students and teachers leapt out of the way.
+He burst through the emergency exit doors leaving behind a sea of open mouths under a fog of blue tire smoke.

 That was the last day Fyodor Confucius Goodspeed attended normal school.